-On August 17, 2022, we entered into an amended and restated364-day credit agreement, which allows us to borrow up to \$1.5 billion of unsecured funds at any time prior to August 16, 2023.
-This credit agreement amended and restated the prior \$1.5 billion 364-day credit facility that matured on August 17, 2022.
-On August 17, 2022, we also entered into an incremental 364-day credit agreement, which allows us to borrow up to \$500 million of unsecured funds at any time prior to August 16, 2023.
+On June 5, 2023, we entered into an amended and restated 364-day credit agreement that allows us to borrow up to \$2.0 billion of unsecured funds at any time prior to June 3, 2024.
+This credit agreement amended and restated the prior \$1.5 billion 364-day credit facility that was scheduled to mature on August 16, 2023.
+In connection with the 364-day credit agreement, effective June 5, 2023, we terminated our \$500 million incremental 364-day credit agreement dated August 17, 2022.

-On August 18, 2021, we entered into an amended and restated5-year revolving credit agreement, which allows us to borrow up to \$2 billion of unsecured funds at any time prior to August 18, 2026.
+On August 18, 2021, we entered into an amended and restated 5-year revolving credit agreement, which allows us to borrow up to \$2 billion of unsecured funds at any time prior to August 18, 2026.
 In connection with the new credit agreements, on August 17, 2022, we entered into an amendment to our \$2.0 billion five-year facility to replace LIBOR with Secured Overnight Financing Rate (SOFR) as an interest rate benchmark and to make other conforming changes to interest rate determinations.
 Amounts payable under our revolving credit facility rank pro rata with all of our unsecured, unsubordinated indebtedness.
 Up to \$300 million under this credit facility is available for swingline loans.
-Based on our current long-term debt ratings, the applicable margin on SOFR rate loans was 0.85 percent per annum including a 0.10 percent LIBOR to SOFR adjustment as of December 31, 2022.
+Based on our current long-term debt ratings, the applicable margin on SOFR rate loans was 0.85 percent per annum.
 Advances under the facility may be prepaid without premium or penalty, subject to customary breakage costs.

-Our credit agreements include various covenants, including, among others, maintaining a net debt to total capital ratio of no more than 0.65 to 1.0.
-At December 31, 2022, we were in compliance with the financial debt covenants.
+Our committed credit facilities provide access up to \$4.0 billion, including our \$2.0 billion 364-day facility that expires June 3, 2024, and our \$2.0 billion five-year facility that expires on August 18, 2026.
 We intend to maintain credit facilities at the current or higher aggregate amounts by renewing or replacing these facilities at or before expiration.
 These revolving credit facilities are maintained primarily to provide backup liquidity for our commercial paper borrowings and general corporate purposes.
-There were no outstanding borrowings under these facilities at December 31, 2022.
+Our credit agreements include various covenants, including, among others, maintaining a net debt to total capital ratio of no more than 0.65 to 1.0.
+At December 31, 2023, we were in compliance with the financial debt covenants.
+There were no outstanding borrowings under these facilities at December 31, 2023 and December 31, 2022.

 The total combined borrowing capacity under the revolving credit facilities and commercial programs should not exceed \$4.0 billion.
-At December 31, 2022, our \$2.6 billion of commercial paper outstanding effectively reduced the \$4.0 billion available capacity under our revolving credit facilities to \$1.4 billion.
+At December 31, 2023, our \$1.5 billion of commercial paper outstanding effectively reduced the \$4.0 billion available capacity under our revolving credit facilities to \$2.5 billion.

-At December 31, 2022, we also had \$226 million available for borrowings under our international and other domestic credit facilities.
+At December 31, 2023, we also had an additional \$393 million available for borrowings under our international and other domestic credit facilities.